Thomas Meunier

-Thomas André A. Meunier (/fr/; born 12 September 1991) is a Belgian professional footballer who plays as a right-back for Ligue 1 club Lille and the Belgium national team.
+Thomas André A. Meunier (/fr/; born 12 September 1991) is a Belgian professional footballer who plays as a right-back for club Sunderland and the Belgium national team.

+Meunier began his professional career at Virton before joining Club Brugge in 2011, where he was converted from a winger into a right-back and won the Belgian Cup and the Belgian First Division A title.
+In 2016, he signed for Paris Saint-Germain, where he won three Ligue 1 titles, two Coupe de France trophies, three Coupe de la Ligue titles and three Trophée des Champions before joining Borussia Dortmund in 2020.
+He later played for Trabzonspor and Lille before signing for Sunderland in 2026.
+At international level, Meunier represented Belgium at three FIFA World Cups (2018, 2022 and 2026) and three UEFA European Championships (2016, 2020 and 2024), helping the team finish third at the 2018 World Cup.

 Club career

 Virton

-Born in Sainte-Ode, Belgium, Meunier began playing for various youth teams, starting with RUS Saint-Ode, RUS Givry and Standard Liège.
+Born in Born in Sainte-Ode, Belgium, Meunier began playing for various youth teams, starting with RUS Saint-Ode, RUS Givry and Standard Liège.
 He spent two seasons with Liège before being released due to injuries.
 Meunier revealed that his release affected him and at one point he considered quitting football before being persuaded by his mother to continue.
 During a trial at Virton, Meunier impressed the club's management and was subsequently signed by the club.

 Meunier started to play professionally for Virton's first team in the first half of 2009, making his debut for the club in a 1–1 draw against K.F.C.
 V.W.
 Hamme on 31 January 2009.
 He went on to make five appearances, as Virton were relegated from the Second Division.

 After becoming a first team regular in the 2009–10 season, making 16 appearances and scoring 5 times in all competitions, the 2010–11 season proved to be his breakthrough.
 His first goal of the 2010–11 season came on 22 August 2010 when he scored in a 3–0 win over C.S.
 Visé.
 He then scored twice on 2 October 2010, in a 4–0 win over RFC Liège, followed up by scoring another brace seven days later on 9 October 2010, in a 2–1 win over Sporting Hasselt.
 He then scored two goals in two matches between 30 January 2011 and 6 February 2011 against R. Charleroi Couillet Fleurus and KSKL Ternat.
 Throughout the 2010–11 season, Meunier quickly made an impression for the side, as he made 29 appearances and scoring 11 times in all competitions.
 From 2009 to 2011, Meunier made 52 appearances and scored 15 goals in all competitions for Virton's first team.